-- 2010 – Present, Assistant Professor of Biology, Lynchburg College
+- 2010 – Present, Assistant Professor of Biology, University of Lynchburg

 - Adjunct Faculty Member: Fisher College

 - Post-Doctoral Research Fellow: Division of Hemostasis and Thrombosis, Beth Israel Deaconess Medical Center/Harvard Medical School

 - Graduate Research Assistant: Boston University School of Medicine

 - BA Chemistry, BA Classics – Washington & Lee University, 2002

 - Liu J, Gao BB, Clermont AC, Blair P, Chilcote TJ, Sinha A, Flaumenhaft R, and Feener EP.
 2011.
 Hyperglycemia-induced cerebral hematoma expansion is mediated by plasma kallikrein.
 Nature Medicine17(2):206-210.

 - Dowal L, Sims DS, Dilks JR, Blair P, Beaudry S, Denker BM, Koukos G, Kuliopulos A, and Flaumrnhaft R. 2011.
 Identification of an antithrombotic allosteric modulator that acts through helix 8 of PAR1.
 Proceedings of the National Academy of Sciences USA 108(7):2951-2956.

 - Woronowicz K, Dilks JR, Rosenvayn N, Dowal L, Blair PS, Peters CG, Woronowicz L, Flaumenhaft R. 2010.
 The platelet actin cytoskeleton associates with SNAREs and participates in alpha granule secretion.
 Biochemistry 49(21): 4533-42.